 How to install YARA and write basic YARA rules to identify malware

-YARA is described as “The pattern matching Swiss knife for malware researchers (and everyone else)”.
-Think of it as like grep, but instead of matching based on one pattern, YARA matches based on a set of rules, with each rule capable of containing multiple patterns, and complex condition logic for further refining matches.
+, but instead of matching based on one pattern, YARA matches based on a set of rules, with each rule capable of containing multiple patterns, and complex condition logic for further refining matches.
 It’s a very useful tool.
 Let’s go over some practical examples of how to use it.

 Installing YARA

 Official Windows binaries can be found here.
 Unfortunately, as of the time of this writing, practically every Linux distribution’s repository contains an out-of-date version of YARA that has one or more security vulnerabilities.
-Follow the instructions below to compile and install the latest release with all features enabled on a Debain or Ubuntu system.
+Follow the instructions below to compile and install the latest release with all features enabled on a Debian or Ubuntu system.
 The steps should be similar in other Linux distributions.

 Download the source code .tar.gz for the latest stable release.